 Wellsite is currently a wholly-owned subsidiary of Dover and Dover's senior management and the Dover Compensation Committee determined Wellsite's past executive compensation.
-After the separation, Wellsite's own Compensation Committee and Board of Directors will determine Wellsite's executive compensation.
+After the separation, the Wellsite Compensation Committee and Board of Directors will determine Wellsite's executive compensation.